Hiking the Pali Puka Trail on Oʻahu

 Native Plants on the Pali Puka Trail

-The Pali Puka Trail has a number of native plants to find, including ʻŌhiʻa, ʻĀkia, ʻAlaʻala wai nui, and Hau to name a few.
+The Pali Puka Trail has a number of native plants to find, including ʻŌhiʻa lehua, ʻĀkia, ʻAlaʻala wai nui, and Hau, to truly only name a few.

 Read My Separate Post: Native Hawaiian Plant Guide